2,535 Shares in MicroStrategy Incorporated (NASDAQ:MSTR) Acquired by Cardiff Park Advisors LLC

 Cardiff Park Advisors LLC purchased a new position in shares of MicroStrategy Incorporated (NASDAQ:MSTR – Free Report) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor purchased 2,535 shares of the software maker’s stock, valued at approximately $832,000.

 Other large investors also recently bought and sold shares of the company.
 GPS Wealth Strategies Group LLC purchased a new position in shares of MicroStrategy in the 3rd quarter valued at about $37,000.
 C M Bidwell & Associates Ltd. purchased a new position in shares of MicroStrategy in the 2nd quarter valued at about $40,000.
-NBC Securities Inc. purchased a new position in shares of MicroStrategy in the 3rd quarter valued at about $41,000.
-Macquarie Group Ltd. increased its holdings in shares of MicroStrategy by 50.6% in the 2nd quarter.
-Macquarie Group Ltd. now owns 357 shares of the software maker’s stock valued at $59,000 after acquiring an additional 120 shares during the last quarter.
-Finally, US Bancorp DE increased its holdings in shares of MicroStrategy by 10.6% in the 2nd quarter.
-US Bancorp DE now owns 282 shares of the software maker’s stock valued at $97,000 after acquiring an additional 27 shares during the last quarter.
+NBC Securities Inc. acquired a new stake in shares of MicroStrategy in the 3rd quarter valued at about $41,000.
+Macquarie Group Ltd. boosted its position in shares of MicroStrategy by 50.6% in the 2nd quarter.
+Macquarie Group Ltd. now owns 357 shares of the software maker’s stock valued at $59,000 after purchasing an additional 120 shares during the period.
+Finally, US Bancorp DE boosted its position in shares of MicroStrategy by 10.6% in the 2nd quarter.
+US Bancorp DE now owns 282 shares of the software maker’s stock valued at $97,000 after purchasing an additional 27 shares during the period.
 Hedge funds and other institutional investors own 49.44% of the company’s stock.

 MicroStrategy Price Performance